hamilton-lima/smallflatworld/README.md

 ## next steps

 editor
-ok - fix load of objects with submeshes ok - fix stack objects, second instance is not stacking
-- save sceneElement information of the mesh used
+BROKEN - reload scene with the correct meshes ok - fix load of objects with submeshes ok - fix stack objects, second instance is not stacking ok - save sceneElement information of the mesh used
-- reload scene with the correct meshes

 - add edit mode to 3D
 - add library of 3D elements to the UI (bottom)
     - add sceneelement type to identify the asset used